 The 19th-century tower of ex-queen Amalia of Greece (Pyrgos Vasilisis) near Athens - credits: Dimitris Panas/Shutterstock.com

 Apart from the sites of the city center, Athens offers so much more to the visitor especially to those willing to venture a bit further away from the city center!
-Try to visit one of the presented landmarks, plan your own trip to Athens and check out one of our Greece tours !
+Try to visit one of the presented landmarks, plan your own trip to Athens by following the advice given on our Athens travel guide, and check out our Greece tours !